RapTapApp/VScode-DarkerNordTheme/README.md

 I really like the original, but would've liked a darker background, which at first I managed by customizing my own settings.
 However semantic coloring in PowerShell is what drove me to make this 'fork'.

-In keeping with the theme I've only added 2 shades (darker/darkest) from the colors: 'Polar0' & 'Aurora' swatch.
+In keeping with the theme I've only added 2 shades (darker/darkest) from the colors: 'Polar0', 'Frost' & 'Aurora' swatches.
 - Darker shades are using 2/3 value of the HSV color.
 - Darkest shades are using 1/2 value of the HSV color.